If you have a Cricut Machine, you might be wondering what all the different types of Craft Vinyl for Cricut that you can use.

 So I’m going to break it down for you and explain the different vinyl types to use with a Cricut.

-differeNT TYPES OF VINYL
+Different TYPES OF CRAFT VINYL

 There are many different types of vinyl that can be used with your Cricut Machine.